 If the individual or case manager reports income and resources within eligibility limits (and no other information exists to contradict this report), the individual may continue to receive Title XX (block grant) services or be transferred from Primary Home Care (PHC) to FC without being placed on an interest list.
 Note the individual's changed status and record the self-declared income and resources in the case record.
 Update the Service Authorization System (SAS) to show the individual as income eligible.
 It is not necessary to obtain Form H1200, Application for Assistance – Your Texas Benefits, or Form H1200-EZ, Application for Assistance – Aged and Disabled, from the individual or to verify income and resource amounts until the next financial review is due.

+The case manager must process a change within 14 days resulting from the individual’s loss of Medicaid resulting in a need to transfer from PHC to FC.
 When applicable, submit Form 2101, Authorization for Community Care Services, to transfer an individual from PHC to FC.
-Use the day after the last date of Medicaid coverage as the "from" date.
+Use the comments section on Form 2101 to document the individual’s services being transferred from PHC to FC due to a loss of Medicaid.
+Enter the day after the last date of Medicaid coverage as the "from" date on Form 2101.
 (If the Medicaid denial is unknown until after the last day of Medicaid coverage, use the earliest date FC can begin as the "from" date.)
 In the event that the individual has been receiving a block grant service and will continue to receive the same service, the same authorization may be continued.

 If transferring to FC is not an option due to regional constraints, the case manager may suspend services for 60 calendar days to allow a determination on the individual's Medicaid status to be made regarding the reinstatement of services.
 Within two business days of determining suspension is appropriate, the case manager sends the individual Form 2065-A, Notification of Community Care Services, checking the Notification of Ineligibility or Termination of Benefits, the date services end, and noting services are suspended pending reinstatement of Medicaid or financial eligibility (as applicable).
 The case manager also sends the provider Form 2067, Case Information, suspending services effective the date of Medicaid denial.